 - The dreamselves are also said to exist in a place less affected by time - this was how Rose's dreamself from the doomed timeline was able to merge with her alpha timeline dreamself, bringing knowledge and memories with her.

-- Time in the heaven and hell of Jack is said not to exist, which effectively means that those who can travel between planes can pop into any era on Earth.
+- Time in the Heaven and Hell of Jack is said not to exist, which effectively means that those who can travel between planes can pop into any era on Earth.
 As such the story arcs aren't arranged in chronological order.
 In fact, the title character reaped himself.
 At the end of another arc a character is reincarnated and her second life is shown as an old lady at the same time her first was a teenager.